Experiments in Particle Physics in the Twentieth Century

 Allan Franklin provides an overview of notable experiments in particle physics.
 Using papers published in Physical Review, the journal of the American Physical Society, as his basis, Franklin details the experiments themselves, their data collection, the events witnessed, and the interpretation of results.
 From these papers, he distills the dramatic changes to particle physics experimentation from 1894 through 2009.

 Allan Franklin is professor of physics at the University of Colorado.
-He is the author of numerous books, including Are There Really Neutrinos?
-An Evidential History; Selectivity and Discord: Two Problems of Experiment; and No Easy Answers: Science and the Pursuit of Knowledge.
-He is also coauthor of Ending the Mendel-Fisher Controversy.
+He has twice been chair of the Forum on the History of Physics of the American Physical Society and has served two terms on the Executive Council of the Philosophy of Science Association.
+He is the author of eleven books, including Are There Really Neutrinos?
+An Evidential History; Selectivity and Discord: Two Problems of Experiment; No Easy Answers: Science and the Pursuit of Knowledge; Shifting Standards: Experiments in Particle Physics in the Twentieth Century, and coauthor of Ending the Mendel-Fisher Controversy.

 “Philosophers of science should take cognizance of Franklin’s analyses and their consequences, for here we have a faithful presentation of an important aspect of the scientific practice.”